Reed-CompBio/spras/docs/tutorial/beginner.rst

 In your file explorer, go to ``output/beginner/egfr-pathway-summary.txt`` and open it locally.

 .. image:: ../_static/images/summary-stats.png
-   :alt: description of the image
+   :alt: Summary statistics of the three parameter combinations run for PathLinker
    :align: center

 .. raw:: html